-Carlyon gives talks for the New York Council for the Humanities.
-A playwright, he co-wrote a rhymed-verse adaptation of GoldoniÂ¹s Mirandolina, and his play Polonius was chosen for a theater conference competition.
+Carlyon gives talks throughout the state for the New York Council for the Humanities, one on 19C circus, the other on the Gettysburg Address.
+A playwright, he co-wrote a rhymed-verse adaptation of Goldoni’s Mirandolina, produced in Virginia, and his play Polonius was chosen for a theater competition in Missouri.
 He is an Equity actor, most recently playing the Gravedigger in Hamlet in NYC, and he was a Ringling Brothers and Barnum & Bailey Circus clown.

 He holds a B.A. from the University of Michigan, and a Ph.D. from Northwestern University.
 He also fought wildfires in the West, and served in the Army as a military policeman.